siddharthabora/veh8_v2_vehicle_detection_classification/docs/experiments.md

 ### What worked
 - Good class accuracy on sparse to moderate traffic
-- Exported to TFLite for Android deployment
+- Exported weights (.pt) and to TFLite for Android deployment

 ### Known limitations
 - Detector-only (no tracking, no counting)